Jon-Biz/simple-static-react-firebase/README.md

 Now, this isn't as simple as I'd like, but federated authentication and wiring up a realtime db isn't either.
 Additionally, Firebase's authentication system requires a static page and doesn't play nicely with single page apps.
 So, we redirect back and forth to  `auth.html` during login.

+## CRUD

+This fork includes a CRUD branch which adds a simple example of database CRUD methods.

 ##Set up

 Clone the repo locally and run npm install.